ibm-cloud-docs/account/faqs-account.md

 {: faq}
 {: support}

 The language that is used is based on your web browser settings.
 To view content in your native language, update your browser's language settings.
+The language for specific pages must be the same language selected for the browser's settings.

 ## Does {{site.data.keyword.Bluemix_notm}} support batch registration of users?
 {: #batch-registration}